 Giuliani Tries to Take Control of Trump Legal Defense (Audio)

-Solomon Wisenberg, a partner at Nelson Mullins and deputy independent counsel in the Whitewater/Lewinsky investigation, discusses Rudy Giuliani’s recent comments about President Trump’s involvement in the Muller investigation.
-He speaks with Bloomberg’s June Grasso on Bloomberg Radio’s "Politics, Policy, Power and Law."
+(Bloomberg) -- Solomon Wisenberg, a partner at Nelson Mullins and deputy independent counsel in the Whitewater/Lewinsky investigation, discusses Rudy Giuliani’s recent comments about President Trump’s involvement in the Muller investigation.
+Plus, Peter Henning, a professor at Wayne State University Law School, discusses why two high-profile bond trader convictions were overturned within hours of each other, likely bringing an end to the government’s five-year crackdown on bond trader behavior.
+They speak with Bloomberg’s June Grasso.